-Paul is our most veteran Oxford University Salsa teacher 2018/2019 and probably one of longest members in the society.
-He is also a regular at our weekly socials every Wednesday at Nomad (see a video of him dancing below), he may also be seen calling the Salsa Rueda moves, so if you see him and you want to dance a Rueda, let him know to start one!
+Paul is our most veteran Oxford University Salsa teacher 2019/2020 and probably one of longest members in the society.
+He is also a regular at our weekly socials every Wednesday at the Retreat (see a video of him dancing below), he may also be seen calling the Salsa Rueda moves, so if you see him and you want to dance a Rueda, let him know to start one!
 Would you like to know a bit more about him?
 We asked Paul a few questions to get to know him better.
 Here are his answers:

 Why did you decide to start dancing?